“Our little systems have their day.” – Alfred Lord Tennyson

 KNOWING THE WAY

-• Mastery requires all the attributes examined thus far in this anthology: the capacity for studying systems and cultures; an ability to follow and then depart from exemplary models; the cultivation of patience and deep attention; the willingness to risk revising oneself in one’s organization.
-These are habits of successful leaders but only because they are habits of self-aware and resilient individuals
+- Mastery requires all the attributes examined thus far in this anthology: the capacity for studying systems and cultures, an ability to follow and then depart from exemplary models, the cultivation of patience and deep attention, and the willingness to risk revising oneself in one’s organization.
+These are habits of successful leaders, but only because they are habits of self-aware and resilient individuals

-• “Knowledge and truth can lodge within us without judgement,” Montaigne warned; “judgment can do so without them: indeed, recognizing our ignorance is one of the surest and most beautiful witnesses to our judgment that I can find.”
+- “Knowledge and truth can lodge within us without judgment,” Montaigne warned; “judgment can do so without them: indeed, recognizing our ignorance is one of the surest and most beautiful witnesses to our judgment that I can find.”

 About Good Sense and Cleverness of Queen Dido from The Book of the City of Ladies by Christine de Pizan